 What we don’t: Expensive; most boulderers will want a softer shoe.

-Of all the shoes in our quiver, the Katana Lace is the one we reach for most, whether we’re sport climbing at Smith Rock, multi-pitch climbing in Red Rock’s canyons, or ascending finger cracks at the Creek.
-What stands out most about the Katana is its ability to do almost everything well—crack climbing, smearing, technical face, slab, pockets, you name it.
-Sized up and worn in, you get a comfortable all-day shoe with much more precision than a flat design like the TC Pro (a liner at both the heel and toe boosts comfort and breathability, too).
+Of all the shoes in our quiver, the Katana Lace is the one we reach for most, whether we’re sport climbing at Smith Rock, multi-pitch climbing in Red Rock Canyon, or ascending finger cracks in Indian Creek.
+What stands out most about the Katana is its ability to do almost everything well: crack climbing, smearing, technical face, slab, pockets—you name it.
+Sized up and worn in, you get a comfortable all-day shoe with much more precision than a flat design like the TC Pro below (a liner at both the heel and toe boosts comfort and breathability, too).
 Worn tightly, the Katana’s edging prowess is on par with the likes of the Otaki below.
 And unlike many sport climbing and bouldering shoes, the Katana’s moderate downturn and wide toe box are a great match for wide feet or climbers who aren’t sold on a more aggressive design.

-The Katana Lace was updated last year, with the big news being the release of two models: a yellow version (labeled as “men’s”) and a white version (labeled as “women’s”).
+The Katana Lace was updated in 2023, with the biggest news being the release of two models: a yellow version (labeled as “men’s”) and a white version (labeled as “women’s”).
 The yellow Katana is similar to the outgoing design, featuring a full last and stiff yet sticky Vibram XS Edge rubber that work together to provide a powerful edging platform.
-On the other hand, the white version was built with a split last and softer XS Grip 2 rubber, resulting in a more sensitive and flexible feel.
+On the other hand, the white version is built with a split last and softer XS Grip 2 rubber, resulting in a more sensitive and flexible feel.
 While these are designated by gender, the primary difference lies in the type of rubber used, so either men or women could benefit from both models depending on their preferences and climbing goals.

 See the Men's La Sportiva Katana Lace See the Women's La Sportiva Katana Lace